 In the kitchen we have installed a low-flow pre-rinse spray nozzle in the area of the dishwasher.
 With less water flowing at a higher velocity, fewer gallons can be used to achieve the same goal: this enables us to both save money and conserve water.

 Early in 2011, we engaged a consulting firm to do a comprehensive energy audit of the entire Motherhouse complex.
 The audit revealed the 1965 vintage boiler system operating at less that 60% efficiency, unstable temperature control in many areas, and energy losses due to inefficient use of lighting.
-Beginning in February, there will be a major overhauling of our heating/cooling system and the domestic hot water system.
-There will also be temperature control upgrades and installation of occupancy sensors throughout the complex.
-These measures come with guaranteed financial savings as well as annual energy savings equivalent to 992 metric tons of CO2 (comparable to the emissions from 194.3 cars per year).
+We made a major overhaul of our heating/cooling system and the domestic hot water system.
+We made temperature control upgrades and installed occupancy sensors throughout the complex.
+These measures made financial savings as well as annual energy savings equivalent to 992 metric tons of CO2 (comparable to the emissions from 194.3 cars per year).

 Another new project was brought about with the help of Abby Walden, a student at UIS.
 Abby wanted to gain some hands-on experience while working on her master project in environmental studies.
 Since we had been unable to send our compost material to Jubilee Farm for quite some time, Abby encouraged us to do our own composting on the Motherhouse grounds.
 Our landscaping director, Philip Galloway, is very interested in vermiculture (worm composting).
 Because of their efforts, we now have six compost tumblers and a worm factory.
-It is hoped that come the summer of Chapter 2014, the motherhouse community will be able to proudly proclaim how we have lived out our commitment to “choose and practice specific actions on a local level so as to live more sustainably.”
+The motherhouse community proudly proclaim to live out their commitment to "choose and practice specific actions on a local level so as to live more sustainably."